aleksgorbenko/whoami/README.md

 ## Fun Facts

-1. In 2017, I had a chance to ask 1 question to "Uncle Bob" (Robert Cecil Martin), whom I met at the tech event in London.
+1️⃣ In 2017, I had a chance to ask 1 question to "Uncle Bob" (Robert Cecil Martin), whom I met at the tech event in London.
 My question was: "What would you advise a 25-year-old self who switched careers to become a Software Engineer?"

 With a wise and friendly smile, he replied:

 > Find a mentor

 I follow this advice to this day.
 In life and work.

+2️⃣ I probably became fluent in English by playing World of Warcraft.
+I will be forever grateful to my grandma for investing in my extra English lessons from an early age.

 ### Links
 - See my [LinkedIn](https://www.linkedin.com/in/aleks-gorbenko-software-engineer) for a more detailed look at my career